NCPMA 2019 Fall Conference Workshops2019 NCPMA Fall Conference will be held October 1-4, 2019 at Embassy Suites RTP Cary, NC

 - *Student/Retired registrations must purchase Banquet Tickets separately if planning to attend.
 Banquet tickets are $50 in advance or $55 at conference.

-NCPMA has reserved blocks of guest rooms at the Embassy Suites (where the meeting is being held) in Greensboro, NC near the airport.
+NCPMA has reserved blocks of guest rooms at the Embassy Suites RTP (where the meeting is being held) in Cary, NC near the airport.

 Guest room reservations are the individual responsibility of conference attendees.
-To make your reservations, call Embassy Suites Reservations at 1-800-EMBASSY or use our customized group reservations site.
+To make your reservations, call Embassy Suites Reservations at 1-800-EMBASSY and ask for Group Code “NMA” or use our customized group reservations site.

 The property is an All-Suites Hotel.
 Cooked-to-order breakfast, an evening reception, and wireless Internet access are all included with your room.

-The Embassy Suites is located at Exit 210 off of I-40 near the Greensboro Airport. (google maps link)
+The Embassy Suites is located at Exit 287 off of I-40 near the Raleigh-Durham Airport and Umstead State Park. (google maps link)

 Patricia Pike, Exhibitors Coordinator